naturalis/windows-openstack-imaging/README.md

 Disable UAC, by running the following script and reboot the instance:

     DisableUAC.ps1

-Run Windows update if there are updates available.

 Download CloudbaseInitSetup_Beta.msi from https://www.cloudbase.it/downloads/CloudbaseInitSetup_Beta.msi from your workstation and copy it into C:\Windows\Temp on the instance.